mixrich/angular-nested-forms/README.md

 See the [Demo at https://mixrich.github.io/angular-nested-forms/](https://mixrich.github.io/angular-nested-forms/)

 ## The Task
 In my last project, forms became the main part of application.
 Users creates and managing a lot of entities with forms to reach their goal.
-Tou can see [Lab365 page](https://lab365.ru) if you know Russian to meet closer what is the project about.

 So, let's return to app main part - Forms.
 In the project there are a lot of forms and many of them have the same functionality but different layouts.
 For example, you can go to entity view page, click Edit button, open the Edit page and see a big and complex form with dynamical parts (you can add or remove some parts of forms).
 But in the same time you can edit or create the same entity in the other part of application by just opening modal window, where the same form has a little different layout (for example, some parts are listed inside accordions inside modal, but listed flat on edit page).
 What makes this forms more complex is that many of parts have their own local logic, for example, show or hide some content, based on one field value of recalculating some values from fields values.

 The problem I tried to resolve is how I can create nested parts of forms without need to declare the fields manually and repeat the logic, validators and layout of the same nested parts in different forms.

 ## About results
 In this example you can see not just how to create view for nested form, but how to specify the fields and logic inside it without need to to declare them in parent forms.
 In this exaplme you see how:
 * Restore the whole FormGroup instance of form from JSON value.
 For example, when you click Edit button, you do not need to specify the whole FormGroup structure - it will be created automatically from passed form value and fully patched regardless the equivalense of Form structure and value structure .
 * Build the whole FormGroup from nested forms parts.
 It is means, that if some fields is part of Nested form, you do not need to specify them in your parent form, because nested form will create them for you.
 This two points means, that if the field is not specified in parent form FormGroup, but specified in JSON value of form - it will be automatically generated with valid AbstractControl type (Group, Array or Control).
 If field is not specified in parent form, but declared in nested form - it will be added to parent form.
 If field specified in parent form, it will be patched with value from JSON and merged with nested form field rules(for example, if nested form field has validators, they will be added to control).
 * How to handle removing nested forms array both from parent form and nested form itself without emitting the event to parent form.